 Sources of Income

-Web-based news co-ops are just emerging in the Unites States but reader-owned cooperatives have long published newspapers in the UK, Italy, Germany, Switzerland and Mexico, and there are listener-owned co-op radio stations in Canada.
+Web-based news co-ops are just emerging in the Unites States but reader-owned cooperatives have long published newspapers in Italy, Germany, Switzerland and Mexico, and there are listener-owned co-op radio stations in Canada.

-Co-ops can also rely on advertising revenue and can engage in crowdfunding and seek foundation grants.
+Co-ops can also rely on advertising revenue, engage in crowdfunding and seek foundation grants.
 As the co-ops mature some should be able to draw from ancillary sales.

 What sets the news co-op revenue model apart from that of all other Web journalism efforts is what it monetizes: Legacy models monetize 1) readers’ attention by selling it to advertisers, and 2) the news, by selling it to readers as subscriptions.
-The co-ops’ news, free to all, will serve as a magnet to readers, and readers who place enough value on the co-op’s civic contribution and other benefits can then be enrolled as paying co-op members.
+The co-ops’ news will be delivered free to all.
+It will serve as a magnet to readers, and readers who place enough value on the co-op’s civic contribution and other benefits will be enrolled as paying co-op members.
 Most fundamentally, what Banyan-model news co-ops monetize is a sense of civic possibility.

 Advertising—This too should be a significant stream.
 Because news co-ops will be community institutions, advertising will be limited to local businesses.
 One important form of advertising would be sponsorships by the community’s major businesses and institutions.
-In addition, the committee that’s organizing what will be the nation’s first community Web news co-op, in Haverhill, Mass., is considering a special category of co-op membership for sponsoring businesses that would gain them a directory listing, an advertising discount and other benefits.
+In addition, Banyan-model co-ops will offer a special category of co-op membership for businesses that would gain them a directory listing, an advertising discount and other benefits.

-Crowdfunding—The idea of getting readers to chip in together to fund a reporting project has proven crucial to journalism projects in many communities from coast to coast that use Kickstarter and similar Web crowdfunding platforms.
-The Haverhill co-op plans to explore crowdfunding of specific enterprise reporting projects directly through the software Banyan supplies, drawing contributions from readers with an interest in the issue the project will address.
+Crowdfunding—The idea of getting readers to chip in together to fund a particular reporting project has proven crucial to journalism projects in many communities from coast to coast that use web crowdfunding platforms.

 Grants—Some co-ops will seek grants from local funders for special projects.